 While it will firstly fill you up with a sense of accomplishment with the belief that productivity is the main life-goal to achieve, it may lastly lead you to the syndrome of burn-out.
 With it not-so-friendly friend bore-out and close cousin brown-out, theses go into pathologies related to job stress.
 While bore-out simply means being bored at work due to no-tasks-at-all to do, burn-out is related to pure exhaustion and brown-out to pure disengagement.
 That is, in (very) short.
 [I know most of my little readers don’t know French but here is the article I used as a reference.]

-I’ll exclusively focus on burn-out here, since it is the most closely linked to the concept of fast-living and doesn’t forcefully mean that’s anything is wrong with your decisions but rather the pressure of your lifestyle imposed by social standards on your lifestyle.
-In the case of bore-out and brown-out may solve themselves after a change of habits, path or career.
+I will exclusively focus on burn-out here, since it is the most closely linked to the concept of FAST LIFE and doesn’t necessary mean that there is anything wrong with your decisions, but rather with the pressure imposed by social standards on your lifestyle.
+In the case of bore-out and brown-out, they may solve themselves out after a change of habits, path, or career.

-We got fast-living, here we go with slow-living: pure reaction.
-While reading articles about slow life, I have the feeling it’s all about disconnection: close-up your laptop, turn off the notifications, and be ready to bike, garden, and sip that green detox tea but with an actual book.
+We got FAST LIFE, here we go with SLOW LIFE – pure counter-reaction.
+While reading articles about SLOW LIFE, I have the feeling it’s all about disconnection – close your laptop, turn off your notifications, and be ready to bike, garden, and sip that green detox tea but with an actual book.
 However, this is only a temporary solution.

-However, is it possible to maintain a slow-life lifestyle in a fast-living society?
-Isn’t it creating two schedules and paradoxes, that don’t get to transvase with each other due to mass-society regulations bigger than our own individuality?
-Isn’t it possible to live a connected slow-life?
+Wouldn’t it be possible to maintain a SLOW LIFE lifestyle within a FAST LIFE society?
+Or would it be creating a paradoxe between two lifestyles that don’t get to transvase with each other, due to the imposed mass-society bigger than our own individuality?
+Is it actually possible to live a connected SLOW LIFE?

 That’s my tribe.